-The conference includes a key note speech from a senior member of academic staff or an external speaker or a panel discussion with representatives from academia and industry and will end with a prize giving and drinks reception.
-Prizes will be awarded for the best presentation, the best abstract and the best poster.
-A Conference Dinner is held in the evening.
+The conference includes a key note speech from a senior member of academic staff or an external speaker or a panel discussion with representatives from academia and industry and will end with a drinks reception.
+In the past prizes have been awarded for the best presentation, the best abstract and the best poster and a Conference Dinner held in the evening.
 The Conference Dinner is open to all students and academic staff, not just those presenting a paper or poster.

 Conference proceedings, containing all the abstracts, will be published on the Department website and will also be handed out to attendees.
-Further details of the 2020/21 conference will be announced later in the year but if you would like to get involved please do talk to your student rep or the Graduate Studies Administrator.
+Further details of the 2022/23 conference will be announced later in the year but if you would like to get involved please do talk to your student rep or the Graduate Studies Administrator.

-8.5 Summer Intern Positions
+8.4 Summer Intern Positions